potetm/potetm.github.io/_posts/2014-01-25-responsive-design-csp.md

 consideration, I'm finally ready to comment on his [second post on CSP](http://swannodette.github.io/2013/07/31/extracting-processes/), *CSP is Responsive Design*.

-This is going to be a post in two parts.
+This is going to be a two part article.
 In this post I will show my work closely following Nolen's design in his original post.
 In the next post I will walk through how I would design the same component from scratch with bacon.js.
 Both exercises have been useful in deciphering the relative strengths and weaknesses of core.async and bacon.js.